-From Eric Marcus: Context is everything!
-When I first started researching the Making Gay History book (originally called Making History and now available as an e-book), I thought that the Stonewall uprising was a singular event.
+From Eric Marcus: Context is everything.
+When I first started researching the Making Gay History book (originally called Making History), I thought that the Stonewall uprising was a singular event.
 Gay people fought back against police oppression and the gay rights movement was born.
 No before.
 Just a riot and the rest was history.

 But I quickly discovered that Stonewall had rich, complex, fraught, compelling, exciting, and inspirational backstory.
 And that’s the story we cover in this first of four episodes marking the 50th anniversary of the Stonewall uprising.

 Unlike our usual format of featuring one or two voices in each episode, in “Prelude to a Riot” we share multiple voices to set the stage for that now-iconic night on Christopher Street in Greenwich Village when LGBTQ people said “Enough!” in a voice so loud and angry that it was the police who ran from us and not the other way around.

 If you’d like a primer on Stonewall, here is a handy factsheet that Making Gay History co-produced.
 The final page has more resources if you’d like to dig a bit deeper.
 For even more Stonewall resources, check out Marc Stein’s The Stonewall Riots: A Documentary History.